Reflected BSDEs when the obstacle is not right-continuous and optimal stopping

 where $D^k$ denotes the differentiation operator with respect to the $k$-th coordinate, and $M^{kc}$ denotes the continuous part of $M^k$. \end{Theorem}

-\begin{Corollary} Let $Y$ be a one-dimensional optional semimartingale with decomposition $Y=Y_0+M+A+B$, where $M$, $A$, and $B$ are as in the above theorem.
+\begin{Corollary} Let $Y$ be a one-dimensional optional strong semimartingale with decomposition $Y=Y_0+M+A+B$, where $M$, $A$, and $B$ are as in the above theorem.
 Let $\beta>0$.
 Then, almost surely, for all $t\geq 0$,

-\end{Corollary} \begin{proof} It suffices to apply the change of variables formula from Theorem \ref{Thm_Ito} with $n=2$, $F(x,y)=xy^2$, $X^1_t=\e^{\beta t}$, and $X^2_t=Y_t$.
+\end{Corollary} \begin{proof} It suffices to apply Gal'chouk-Lenglart's formula with $n=2$, $F(x,y)=xy^2$, $X^1_t=\e^{\beta t}$, and $X^2_t=Y_t$.
 Indeed, by applying Theorem \ref{Thm_Ito} and by noting that the local martingale part and the purely discontinuous part of $X^1$ are both equal to $0$, we obtain

 The desired expression follows as $Y_s^2-(Y_{s-})^2-2Y_{s-}(Y_s-Y_{s-})=(Y_s-Y_{s-})^2$ and $(Y_{s+})^2-(Y_{s})^2-2Y_s(Y_{s+}-Y_{s})=(Y_{s+}-Y_s)^2.$ \end{proof}